SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-slipstream-business.md

 Business Benefits
 =================

+Using SlipStream makes business sense.
+Here are few questions we provide answers to:

-* **Fed up with spending time configuring and installing applications?** SlipStream™ allows you to automate deployments thereby saving time and money
+* **Fed up with spending time configuring and installing applications?** SlipStream™ allows you to automate deployments thereby saving time and money.

 * **Need to improve your time to market, while reducing operational costs?** Use SlipStream™ as a solid foundation for your DevOps process.